UPDATED 10/20/2015: Please see a more recent post on this topic here.

 Step Two: Build your PDQ Installer (which will, counter-intuitively, Uninstall Flash)

 Choose which uninstall file you want to use.
-In this example we will use the 32 bit version.
 Right click on the file and select "Deploy with PDQ Deploy"

-Name the Installer something like "Uninstall Adobe Flash (32 bit)" (or whatever you want).
+Name the Installer something like "Uninstall Adobe Flash" (or whatever you want).

 to the Parameters field.
 As always all parameters vary from application to application and the valid values are dependent upon the vendor (in this case, Adobe).

 Step Three: Deploy the Uninstaller to your target computers.

 Now that you have your new "installer" you are ready to deploy it to your computers.
 Find your new Installer in your main PDQ Deploy window.
 Highlight the new installer and hit the Deploy Now button.
 (You can also right-click the Installer and select Deploy Now).